yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 "Hello, World!"
 ```

-In Swift, we **must** use double quotes around any characters that we want included in the string.
+In Swift, we **must** use double quotes around any characters that we want to be included in the string.

 In order to experiment with things, we'll open a Swift Playground.
-A playground is a term that developers use for a place where we can write code just to learn or experiment.
-The code we write today won't directly contribute towards building an app, but it will help us build an understanding of the foundations.
+A playground is a term that developers use for a place where we write code just to learn or experiment.
+The code we write today won't directly contribute to building an app, but it will help us develop an understanding of the foundations.

 <img src="./assets/playground.png" alt="Screenshot of Swift Playground being used">